Emmys crowd brought to feet by rousing Sheryl Lee Ralph win - NewsBreak

 The audience, including Lizzo and many of television's biggest stars, leapt to their feet to cheer on Ralph.

-When Lizzo herself accepted the award for best-competition series trophy for “Lizzo’s Watch Out for the Big Grrrls,” she offered another emotional pep talk.
+When Lizzo herself accepted the award for best-competition series trophy for “Lizzo’s Watch Out for the Big Grrrls,” she offered her own emotional pep talk.

 “When I was a little girl, all I wanted to see was me in the media.
 Someone fat like me, Black like me, beautiful like me,” the music artist said.